DevAwizard/Born2BeRoot_Guide_by_anwu-yan/.github/README.md

  - **`grep "link/ether"`**:  The output of ip link is then piped to grep, which filters the output to only include lines containing "link/ether".
 This part specifically targets the lines that display the MAC addresses of the interfaces, as "link/ether" is the indicator of an Ethernet link layer and its associated MAC address.

- -**`awk '{print $2}'`**:Finally, awk is used to extract and print only the second field of the filtered lines, which corresponds to the MAC address itself. awk is a powerful text processing tool, and in this context, it's used to neatly isolate the MAC address from the rest of the information.
+ - **`awk '{print $2}'`**:Finally, awk is used to extract and print only the second field of the filtered lines, which corresponds to the MAC address itself. awk is a powerful text processing tool, and in this context, it's used to neatly isolate the MAC address from the rest of the information.

 ![MAC_ADDRESS](../Screenshots/MAC_ADDRESS.png)